mindspore-ai/docs/install/mindspore_cpu_install_source_en.md

     pip config set global.index-url https://repo.huaweicloud.com/repository/pypi/simple
     ```

-    To install Python 3.9, just replace `3.7` with `3.9` in the command.
+    To install other Python versions, just change `3.7` in the command.

 Run the following command to check the Python version.